 For example, if you live in Colorado, hail season through early summer may leave you with severe damage to your roof, in some cases even beyond repair.
 If this happens, you would of course want to file a claim under your homeowners insurance policy and pay the deductible to have your roof replaced.

 If you live in the Midwest, you may experience wind damage during tornado season, like damaged siding or broken windows.
 You may lose your deck to a tornado, or other structures on your property could be damaged.
 If you live in the South, you are certainly no stranger to hurricane season, which often leaves trails of destruction behind it.
-This too would be cause to file a claim under your policy.
+This too would be a cause to file a claim under your policy.

 Any of the above scenarios can be terrible for families to go through.
 It can be stressful and emotional for those involved, particularly when irreplaceable items are lost.
 When working through a claim, homeowners are required to submit document after document to the insurance company, which can be incredibly trying for a family in crisis.